scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

    )

 As stated in [RocketPy architecture], a fundamental input of the rocket is its motor, an object of the Motor class that must be previously defined.
-Some inputs are fairly simple inputs that can be easily obtained with a CAD model of the rocket such as radius, mass, and moment of inertia in two different directions.
+Some inputs are fairly simple and can be easily obtained with a CAD model of the rocket such as radius, mass, and moment of inertia in two different axis.
-The 'distance' inputs are relative to the center of mass and define the position of the motor nozzle and the center of mass of the motor propellant.
+The *distance* inputs are relative to the center of mass and define the position of the motor nozzle and the center of mass of the motor propellant.
 The *powerOffDrag* and *powerOnDrag* receive .csv data that represents the drag coefficient as a function of rocket speed for the case where the motor is off and other for the motor still burning, respectively.